-- 1. Check the interconnect cable between the extender's Local and Remote Units.
-Is it solid-core CAT5 cable?
-(Do not use stranded cable or cables rated "Level 6" or higher.
-We don't recommend using CAT5e cable for runs longer than 400 ft.
-[121.9 m].)
-Is the cable intact along its length and securely connected at both ends?
+- Check the interconnect cable between the Extender's Local and Remote Units.
+Is it solid-core cable?
+Is it intact along its length and securely connected at both ends?
 And is it wired correctly?
-(Compare the cable's specs with those listed in Section 4.2.4 and its wiring with that shown in Appendix A.) - 2.
-Check the video-extension cabling, patch-panel video connections, and other video connections in the system.
+(Compare its wiring with that shown in Appendix A.) - 2.
+Check the video-extension cables, patch-panel video connections, and other video connections in the system.
 Make sure everything is properly and securely attached. - 3.
 The video compensation might not be set correctly.
 See Section 6.4. - 4.
 Check the settings of the Remote Unit's distance jumpers; you might need to try a higher setting.
 See Section 5.1.

 The monitor sometimes loses sync, causing it to go blank for a second or two.
 This could happen if your electrical power system is very noisy (particularly on the ground lead).
 Also, don't route your interconnect cable anywhere near power lines or other powerful sources of interference such as generators, motors, or fluorescent lights.
 If this is a persistent problem, please discuss it with Black Box Technical Support.

-I only need video-not keyboard/mouse control-but I can't get a picture.

-Even if you are only using the extender for video extension (to drive video to a remote monitor), the extender's Local Unit must still be attached to the keyboard port of a Sun CPU or KVM switch, because that's where it gets its power.
-If your application makes it impossible to connect the extender to a keyboard port, call Black Box Technical Support about getting an alternative power supply for the Local Unit.
+I only need video-not keyboard or mouse control-but I can't get a picture.
+Even if you are only using the Extender for video extension-to drive video to a remote monitor-the Extender's Local Unit must still be attached to the PC's keyboard port, because that's where it gets its power.
+If your application makes it impossible to connect the Extender to a PC's keyboard port, call Black Box Technical Support about getting a keyboard-port power supply for the Local Unit.